Tramadol Addiction: Sign and Symptoms

 Am I Addicted to Tramadol?

 Sometimes it may be easier to recognize a tramadol addiction in a loved one, but what about yourself?
-Here are some signs and symptoms of tramadol addiction to be on the lookout for in yourself:1,4
+Here are some signs and symptoms of tramadol addiction to be on the lookout for in yourself:

 • Withdrawal symptoms: If you notice symptoms, such as excessive sweating, pain, nausea, anxiety, tremors, insomnia, and flu-like symptoms, when you abruptly stop using tramadol, then you’re experiencing withdrawal.
-These withdrawal symptoms are typically so unpleasant that people may seek out more tramadol in order to alleviate them.
+These withdrawal symptoms are typically so unpleasant that people may seek out more tramadol to alleviate them.
 This creates an uncontrollable cycle of abuse that can lead to addiction.

 Additionally, you may experience negative consequences in many different areas of your life, such as:

-• Missing work or school.
+• Missing work or school

-• Getting fired from your job.
+• Getting fired from your job

-• Failing to fulfill parenting or spousal responsibilities.
+• Failing to fulfill parenting or spousal responsibilities

-• Experiencing financial problems.
+• Experiencing financial problems

-• Going through a divorce or break-up.
+• Going through a divorce or break-up

-• Losing custody of your children.
+• Losing custody of your children

-• Getting arrested for unlawful possession of tramadol.
+• Getting arrested for unlawful possession of tramadol

-• Accidentally overdosing on tramadol.
+• Accidentally overdosing on tramadol

-• Experiencing mental health problems as a result of tramadol use.
+• Experiencing mental health problems as a result of tramadol use

 How Long Can You Take Tramadol?

 If you were prescribed tramadol, you should follow your physician’s instructions exactly.
-Don’t take higher or more frequent doses of tramadol than prescribed and don’t take it for longer than prescribed.
+Don’t take higher or more frequent doses of tramadol than prescribed, and don’t take it for longer than prescribed.
 The latter is typically fairly easy to comply with because your doctor will likely not give you any refills without authorization.

 In many cases, patients are prescribed tramadol for short-term use after a medical procedure.
 But occasionally, doctors will prescribe tramadol for the management of chronic pain, such as osteoarthritis, in which patients may take tramadol for a longer period of time.5 This increases the risk of developing a tolerance and dependence on tramadol.

 It’s important to talk to your doctor if your current tramadol dose is no longer alleviating your pain or if you experience unwanted symptoms when you miss a dose.
-When it’s time to stop taking tramadol, your doctor will create a tapering schedule in which you slowly wean off of the opioid medication so that you don’t experience withdrawal symptoms.
+When it’s time to stop taking tramadol, your doctor will create a tapering schedule in which you slowly wean off the opioid medication so that you don’t experience withdrawal symptoms.

-What are the Side Effects of Tramadol Abuse?
+What Are the Side Effects of Tramadol Abuse?

 • Sleep problems